-- (1) Represents (i) 100% of Ms. Fitzgerald's annual base salary in effect as of September 30, 2021, (ii) 100% of Ms. Fitzgerald's target bonus for fiscal year 2021 and (iii) a pro-rated percentage of Ms. Fitzgerald's target bonus for fiscal year 2021. - (2) Represents (i) 150% of Ms. Fitzgerald's annual base salary in effect as of September 30, 2021, (ii) 150% of Ms. Fitzgerald's target bonus for fiscal year 2021 and (iii) a pro-rated percentage of Ms. Fitzgerald's target bonus for fiscal year 2021. - (3) Represents 12 months Company-paid health insurance under COBRA (at the coverage levels in effect as of September 30, 2021). - (4) Value attributable to acceleration of 100% of Ms. Fitzgerald's unvested time-based equity awards and 50% of the target number of PSUs held by Ms. Fitzgerald. - (5) Value attributable to acceleration of 100% of Ms. Fitzgerald's unvested time-based equity awards. - (6) Upon a termination without cause other than in connection with a change of control, all time-based equity awards held by Ms. Fitzgerald that are scheduled to vest in the fiscal year in which the termination occurs would vest on a prorated basis.
-Because will receive pro-rated vesting of time-based equity awards scheduled to vest in the fiscal year in which termination occurs.
-No amounts are included in the table above in respect of this prorated vesting because no additional time-based equity awards would be scheduled to vest in the fiscal year of termination, assuming such termination occurs on the last day of the fiscal year.
+- (1) Represents (i) 100% of Mr. Beaudoin's annual base salary in effect as of September 30, 2022, (ii) 100% of Mr. Beaudoin's target bonus for fiscal year 2022 and (iii) a pro-rated percentage of Mr. Beaudoin's target bonus for fiscal year 2022. - (2) Represents (i) 150% of Mr. Beaudoin's annual base salary in effect as of September 30, 2022, (ii) 150% of Mr. Beaudoin's target bonus for fiscal year 2022 and (iii) a pro-rated percentage of Mr. Beaudoin's target bonus for fiscal year 2022. - (3) Represents 12 months of Company-paid health insurance under COBRA at the coverage level in effect on September 30, 2022. - (4) Represents 18 months of Company-paid health insurance under COBRA at the coverage level in effect on September 30, 2022. - (5) Value attributable to acceleration of the portion of Mr. Beaudoin's time-based equity awards that would have vested in the 12-month period following the date of termination and the earned portion of Mr. Beaudoin's performance-based equity awards for which the performance period is complete as of the date of termination. - (6) Value attributable to acceleration of 100% of Mr. Beaudoin's unvested time-based equity awards and 100% of the target number of PSUs held by Mr. Beaudoin. - (7) Value attributable to acceleration of 100% of Mr. Beaudoin's unvested time-based equity awards. - (8) The amount reported excludes the value of the disability benefit payable under a long-term disability insurance policy following a six-month waiting period until the earlier of the date Mr. Beaudoin is no longer disabled, or age 65 (\$80,574).
+The benefit is equal to 60% of base salary with a maximum benefit of \$18,500.
+The maximum period of time for which the benefit may be paid to Mr. Beaudoin as of September 30, 2022 is 15 months.
+The interest rate used to determine the lump sum present value is 3.56%.